Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/02_System_Requirements/02e_future_scope.md

 ## 2.5.1 Intelligent Shower Type Recommendation Based on User History

 Currently, the system enables users to manually select shower configurations based on their requirements.
-However, a more advanced version could implement automated recommendations by analyzing previous selections and applying rule-based logic.
+However, a more advanced version could implement automated recommendations by analyzing previous selections and applying rule-based logic [mangiliBayesianApproachConversational2020].
 This enhancement would consider the following factors:

 - The customer's preference to transition from old shower to new shower
 - Dimensional and location consistency with previously selected showers